vhte/jsget/README.md

 Undefined type is useless here because all functions need to verify the existence of all keys called.

+There is another function `toString()`.
+This one returns the querystring as string.

 ### Limitations ###

 Javascript files can't know their own filename, only the page which loaded them.
 This is a language limitation, so like explained at `How it works` section, jsget needs to walk with DOM construction and read the last &lt;script&gt; tag loaded (which is the DOM pointer position).